 The power of iterations

-Beta version in the sense that it is never finished and not regarding having something incomplete.
+The beta version is sense that it is never finished and does not regard having something incomplete.

 As I normally try to do with my articles I won't focus on the technology side of things.

 If I were to summarise this topic in a few words, I will define it as the importance of iterations.
 Considering an iteration as a timebox in which the development of something new takes place.

 I have recently come across this topic again because I have started to experience procrastination while working with devs that I mentor and of course some of my side projects that are slowly getting bigger.
 Action wherein most of the cases happen due to a mix of lack of planning, confusing prioritization, and very ambitious projects.

 So let's try to find out why having iterations can help us fight that problem.

 Although having an ambitious mindset is important to develop great products, sometimes they can bring on frustration to the table due to having unreachable goals.

 What I want to emphasize with the phrase "always beta version" is the feeling of improvement and the fact that it is ok not to cover everything on an initial release of any piece of software.

 But Wait!
 There is an important disclaimer that I would like to make, I am not saying that versioning isn't important, or that Milestones and Changelogs have to be removed from existence.
 It is just a catchy phrase to show that it's hard to get to a final version because there are always things to improve, fix or add.